ShashankRajanal7/Portfolio-website/README.md

-Here's a sample README file for your GitHub repository:

----

 # Personal Portfolio Website

 Welcome to my personal portfolio website repository!
 This project showcases my skills and experience as a dynamic creative designer, photographer, and developer.
 It is built using HTML, CSS, and JavaScript.